mhossen2022/azure-synapse-labs/steps/03_analysis-of-data-using-dedicated-pools-and-datawarehouse-optimization/documentation.md

 # SQL Script to load data using dedicated SQL Pool

-In this section, you will use dedicated SQL Pool to load tables using the files stored in the ADLS Gen2 storage.
+In this section, you will use dedicated SQL Pool to load tables using the files stored in the ADLS Gen2 storage by **COPY** Command which Copies data from source to destination

+### Benefits
+1. Retrieves data from all files from the folder and all its subfolders.
+2. Supports multiple locations from the same storage account, separated by comma
+3. Supports Azure Data Lake Storage (ADLS) Gen 2 and Azure Blob Storage.
+4. Supports CSV, PARQUET, ORC file formats

 ## Steps to Create Script: